 Q: Are these things that you would naturally think of as objects that all belong to the same category, things that are all naturally related to one another?

-A: Most likely they appear to be 2 different categories mixed together, the 1st and 4th items having to do with oaths or speech and the 2nd and 3rd things having to do with uncleanness.
+A: Most likely they appear to be two different categories mixed together, the 1st and 4th items having to do with oaths or speech and the 2nd and 3rd things having to do with uncleanness.

 Q: Why might they actually be related from God’s point of view?
 How would you guess that they all belong to the same category?